 Additionally, strong critical thinking and problem-solving skills will complement your abilities in communication, teamwork, and leadership.

-Improving this area of your personal attributes will benefit the other three.
+Improving this area of your soft skill set will benefit the other three.

 Improving your soft skills is part of investing in yourself as well as your career.